 * No plans to allow ESM to directly recapitalise banks

-* ESM direct recapitalisation would entail bank management by ESM
+* ESM direct recapitalisation would entail bank management

 * Germany, the Netherlands, Finland opposed to such change